 169 Chapel St, Windsor

-Mr. Mister will have you saying double and thanking your lucky stars that you stopped by for a bite.
+Old Mate Windsor will have you seeing double and thanking your lucky stars that you stopped by for a bite.
 Like most stops on the Windsor cafe trail, the coffee is better than good.
 The food, amazing.
 But it’s the fresh juices filled with veggies, that don’t taste a thing like veggies, that you’ll love!

 159 Chapel St, Windsor